 1966 - A view with the Dome running "Battle of the Bulge" in "Super Cinerama."
 The film opened December 17, 1965 for a 27 week run.
 Thanks to Richard Wojcik for the post of the photo from his collection on the Facebook page Vintage Los Angeles.

 1966 - A postcard look east on Sunset Blvd. with a photo taken during the run of "Grand Prix."
-It's from the Richard Wojcik collection that appeared on the page for the non-public Facebook group Mid Century Modern Los Angeles.
+It's from the Richard Wojcik collection that appeared on the page for the private Facebook group Mid Century Modern Los Angeles.

-1967-1968 - The Cinerama Dome during the run of "Camelot."
-The film opened November 2, 1967 for a 51 week run.
-Thanks to Ken McIntyre for locating the shot for a post on the Photos of Los Angeles Facebook group.
+1967-1968 - The Dome during the run of "Camelot."
+The film opened November 2 for a 51 week run.
+It's a photo from the Adsausage Los Angeles Photo Archive.

 1968 - "Ice Station Zebra" opened October 24 and got a 29 week run.
 Thanks to Stephen Fleay for this November photo.
 Alison Martino shared it in a post on the Vintage Los Angeles Facebook page.